project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ### Set Up the Sunbird Application

-1. To set up the Sunbird application, get the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"} from the sunbird-portal Git repository.
+1.To set up the Sunbird application, get the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"} from the sunbird-portal Git repository.

-2. Clone the repository to your local system using the command:
+2.Clone the repository to your local system using the command:

     **git clone https://github.com/project-sunbird/sunbird-portal.git**

 **Note**: Stable versions of the sunbird portal code are available via tags for each release.
 The master branch contains the latest stable release.
 To get the latest stable release of Sunbird, [click here](https://github.com/project-sunbird/sunbird-portal/){:target="_blank"}.

-3. After executing the **git clone** command, run the following set of commands in the console:
+3.After executing the **git clone** command, run the following set of commands in the console:

 <pre>
    $ cd {PROJECT-FOLDER}/src/app